salikadave/freshers-interview-checklist/resume_hr/resume_cv_hr.md

 * Why this company and how can you align with our company's and it's culture?
 * Tell me a real life problem you have solved?
 * Any situation when everyone was against you and you still succeeded in a task
-* Being a product based company if given a scenario wherein you are asked to modify an existing product and then deploy it in the banks of new Delhi, Amsterdam, Mexico, Poland.
-What factors would you have to consider while doing the same.
-Few of them would be: gst / tax systems of the country Currency rates / currency conversion Linking of your details with the account \( aadhar card of India\) etc
+* There is an existing product (eg. a payment gateway) that you need to modify and deploy in banks of certain cities (assume some like Mumbai, New York etc.).
+Discuss the factors you would consider like considering tax systems or linking SSN numbers, etc.
-* What factors would you consider while developing a software for the Banking sector.
+* What factors would you consider when developing a software for the banking sector.
-* In a company if for a position, 2 people are competing and the other guy gets that position how would you handle that situation.
+* You and your friend are competing for the same job role/position.
+Your friend gets the job, what's your reaction?
-* What things are currently running this IT industry.
+* What are the current trends you have observed in the IT industry?
-* What do you think this job is?
+* What are your expectations from this job role?
 * What qualities are needed for this job?
 Do you think you have those qualities?